Mattering

 END NOTES

 [i] Pierre Teilhard de Chardin, S.J.
-(1 May 1881 – 10 April 1955) was a French Jesuit and priest, scientist, palaeontologist, philosopher, mystic, and teacher.
-Influenced as a child by his father's deep interest in natural science and geology, Teilhard studied geology, botany and zoology at the University of Paris.
-After the French government banned all religious orders from France and the Jesuits were exiled to the island of Jersey in the UK, Teilhard deepened his geology knowledge by studying the rocks and landscape of the island.
+(1 May 1881 – 10 April 1955) was a French Jesuit priest, palaeontologist, philosopher, mystic, and teacher.
+Influenced as a child by his father's deep interest in natural science, Teilhard studied geology, botany and zoology at the University of Paris.
+After the French government banned all religious orders from France and the Jesuits were exiled to the island of Jersey in the UK, Teilhard deepened his knowledge of geology by studying the rocks and landscape of the channel islands.
 Teilhard's life work, encapsulated in his seminal book ‘The Phenomenon of Man’ was predicated on his conviction that human spiritual development is moved by the same universal laws as material development.

 [ii] Pierre Teilhard de Chardin, S.J, excerpted from Hearts on Fire, Loyola University Press US, 2005.